• Free shipping on all orders

 Vomiting in kittens is sometimes caused by cancer.
 Cancers commonly seen in cats include lymphomas associated with the Feline Leukemia Virus, cancer of the oral cavity, and soft tissue sarcomas.
 Tumors can also be found in various organs and parts of the body.
 Signs vary greatly, but vomiting is one of the giveaway symptoms.

-Other symptoms include appearing generally unwell, breathing issues, appetite loss, and you can sometimes see and feel the tumors, though not in every case.
+Other symptoms include appearing generally unwell, breathing issues, and appetite loss, and you can sometimes see and feel the tumors, though not in every case.

 Ginger kitten sound asleep